UFC Heavyweight Champ Stipe Miocic Balances Life as Fighter and First Responder

 Only those behind the proverbial curtain, it seems, are fully privy to the real Miocic, the first responder and life of the party, making coffee in the firehouse kitchen, hanging out with people who aren't asking him to fight so hard.

 "If I couldn't help people, life would be boring," Miocic says.
 "I'd have no purpose.
 Just because, when I go out to dinner with my friends, I buy dinner for everybody.
 They don't look at me as the UFC heavyweight champ.
 They look at me as the big, dumb, big-headed kid they hang out with.
+I'm not dumb, though."

 Scott Harris covers MMA and other sports for Bleacher Report.